Weakly curved A-infinity algebras over a topological local ring

 Now assume that $\eta$ is a profinite morphism of pro-Artinian topological rings, i.~e., the discrete quotient rings of $\S$ are finite algebras over the discrete quotient rings of~$\R$.
 Then any discrete module of finite length over $\S$ is also a discrete module of finite length over $\R$ in the induced structure.
-Passing to the opposite categories and the ind-objects, we obtain the functor of corestriction of scalars $R_\eta\:\S\comod\rarrow\R\comod$.
-The functor $R_\eta$ is exact and preserves infinite direct sums.
+Passing to the opposite categories and the ind-objects, we obtain the functor of corestriction of scalars